 You can contribute to real-world change.

 By supporting Deakin University’s Humanitarian Leaders Scholarship fund, you can help ensure that well-prepared humanitarian leaders will be on the ground to provide timely and life-saving responses when, and where, a crisis strikes.

-Your gift today has an impact far beyond directly assisting the student who receives the proceeds of the scholarship for the Graduate Certificate of Humanitarian Leadership, and will ultimately benefit millions of lives around the world for years to come.
+Your gift today has an impact far beyond directly assisting the student who receives the proceeds of the scholarship for the Humanitarian Leadership Program, and will ultimately benefit millions of lives around the world for years to come.